jtablesaw/tablesaw/README.md

 The goal is to make large data wrangling jobs possible without distributed computing (HDFS, Hadoop, Spark, etc.).
 Analysis is more productive with less engineering overhead and shorter iteration cycles.
 A fluent API lets you express operations in a concise and readable fashion.

-Tablesaw provides general-purpose analytic support, with rich functionality for working with time-series, including specialized column types for dates, times, and timestamps.
+Tablesaw provides general-purpose analytic support, with rich functionality for working with time-series.
 It's designed for ease-of-use, and with Java 9, you'll be able to work interactively in the REPL.

 For more information and examples see: https://javadatascience.wordpress.com